GreenDelta/olca-modules/olca-shell/README.md

 Loading command files
 ---------------------
-You can store openLCA commands from a file with the load command:
+You can load openLCA commands from a file with the load command:

 	load C:/path/to/a/file/with/commands.txt

 The path of the file can be relative to the current location.
-Note, if you file path contains white spaces you have to enclose the path in quotation marks:
+Note, if your file path contains white spaces you have to enclose the path in quotation marks:

 	load "relative file path/with white spaces.txt"

-In such a file every non-empty line is executed as openLCA command except the lines that starts with a hash mark (`#`).
+In such a file every non-empty line is executed as an openLCA command except the lines that starts with a hash mark (`#`).